Hua–Yi distinction: Republic of China

-Historian Frank Dikötter (1990:420) says the Chinese "idea of 'race' (zhong [種], "seed", "species", "race") started to dominate the intellectual scene" in the late 19th-century Qing dynasty and completed the "transition from cultural exclusiveness to racial exclusiveness in modern China" in the 1920s.
+Historian Frank Dikötter says the Chinese "idea of 'race' (zhong [種], "seed", "species", "race") started to dominate the intellectual scene" in the late 19th-century Qing dynasty and completed the "transition from cultural exclusiveness to racial exclusiveness in modern China" in the 1920s.

 Following the overthrow of the Qing, Sun Yat-sen allegedly went to the grave of Zhu Yuanzhang and told him that the Huaxia had been restored and the barbarians overthrown.
 However, after the Republic of China revolution, Sun also advocated that all ethnic groups in China were part of the Chinese family.

 People's Republic of China

-The PRC did not abide by the concept of "Hua Yi zhi bian" and recognised the Liao, Jin, Yuan, and Qing as legitimate dynasties.
+The PRC did not abide by the concept of the Hua-Yi distinction and recognised the Liao, Jin, Yuan, and Qing as legitimate dynasties.
 Initially, the Communist Party condemned all Chinese dynasties as "feudal."

 Conceptualisation of the Hua–Yi distinction in the Sinosphere

 Japan

-In ancient times Japan seems to have had a vassal relationship with China.
-In 57 Emperor Guangwu of Han sent an imperial seal which mentions King of Japan (漢委奴國王) and in 239 Emperor Ming of Cao Wei sent a seal of 親魏倭王 (pro-Wei King of Japan) to Japan.
+In 57 Emperor Guangwu of Han sent an imperial seal which mentions "King of Japan" (漢委奴國王) and in 239 Emperor Ming of Cao Wei sent a seal for "pro-Wei King of Japan" (親魏倭王) to Japan.

-However, in 607 Prince Shōtoku of Japan stated its perspective of being independent and equal to China in a diplomatic letter by referring to the Japanese ruler as an emperor (“日出處天子致書日沒處天子無恙云云” An emperor of where the sun rises is writing to an emperor of where the sun sets).
-It was taken as an insult by the Chinese emperor of the time, Emperor Yang of Sui, since in Hua–Yi distinction emperor is a title for the ruler of China, but not for other foreign countries.
+However, in 607 Prince Shōtoku of Japan stated its perspective of being independent and equal to China in a diplomatic letter by referring to the Japanese ruler as the Son of Heaven, another title for the Chinese emperor (日出處天子致書日沒處天子無恙云云; "The Son of Heaven of where the sun rises is writing to the Son of Heaven of where the sun sets").
+It was taken as an insult by the Chinese emperor of the time, Emperor Yang of Sui, since Heaven is only supposed to have one eldest Son.

 Confucianism was introduced into Japan about at the same time as Buddhism, but it was not encouraged to be spread as much as Buddhism was.